Sorrel drink is a tangy beverage infused with warm spices, often served at Christmastime and New Year's in several parts of the Caribbean.

 You will probably need to add a lot of sugar to balance out the acidity of the sorrel.

 We never sweeten the whole pitcher.
-Instead, we leave the strained sorrel in the fridge and then everyone can adjust their glass with sugar and water to their preference.
+Instead, we leave the strained mixture in the refrigerator and then everyone can adjust their glass with sugar and water to their preference.

-I like to dilute mine a little bit, and add a teaspoon or two of sugar to my glass.
+I like to dilute mine a little bit and add a teaspoon or two of sugar to my glass, along with a squeeze of fresh lime juice.

 The last thing to keep in mind is that steeped sorrel is sometimes used as a natural pigment to dye fabric, meaning that this stuff will stain anything it touches.